 - 1. Press the ATTN OVERRIDE flex button (FLASH 05, Button #1). - 2.
-Enter a 0 or 1that corresponds with the following entries: - [0] = Disabled - [1] = Enabled
+Enter a valid number (0 or 1) that corresponds with the following entries:

 ATTENDANT OVERRIDE 1-0 DISABLED

 When the Attendant Override feature is enabled, it lets the attendant override a busy station or a station in DND.
 By default, Attendant Override is disabled.